yephonekyaw/sit-portal-server/docs/database-design-logic.md

 - Is Mandatory: true
 - Special Instruction: "Complete all modules including the refresher course"
 - Recurrence: ANNUAL
-- Schedule Creation Trigger: AUTOMATIC
+- Months Before Deadline: 6 (create schedules 6 months before deadline)
 - Effective From: "2023-2024" (starts applying from this academic year)

 This means: *"Every CS Bachelor student must submit a CITI certificate by August 15th of their 3rd year, with notifications starting 90 days before deadline and a 7-day grace period.
-Schedules are created automatically, effective from academic year 2023-2024 onwards."*
+Schedules are created 6 months before the deadline via cron jobs, effective from academic year 2023-2024 onwards."*

 ### 4. PROGRAM_REQUIREMENT_SCHEDULES TABLE (The Timeline Implementation)
 - Creates specific deadlines for each academic year cohort